 Dealer Vs Non-Dealer Car Servicing

-MOST NEW CAR DEALERS, AND EVEN SOME CAR MANUFACTURERS, are happy to peddle the idea that only an authorised service outlet can perform logbook servicing.
+Most new car dealers, even some car makers too, are happy to peddle the idea that only an authorised service outlet can perform logbook servicing.
 And there’s a slight grain of truth in that, too.
 Confused?
 Good, that’s just the way they like it.

 But, according to the Trade Practices Act a buyer has freedom of choice to deal with whomever they choose.
 From NSW Fair Trading: “To keep your motor vehicle in top condition and to avoid the possibility of breakdown or expensive repairs in the future, you should follow the maintenance schedule.
 If the vehicle is still under warranty and you don’t have it serviced to the manufacturer’s maintenance schedule, you may void your warranty.
 As long as the service is carried out in accordance with the manufacturer’s specifications, any licensed repairer can do it, not just the dealer from whom you purchased the vehicle.”